James Montgomery Flagg: Life and career

 Flagg was born on June 18, 1877, in Pelham, New York.
 He was enthusiastic about drawing from a young age, and had illustrations accepted by national magazines by the age of 12.
 By 14, he was a contributing artist for Life magazine, and the following year was on the staff of another magazine, Judge.
+Both were humor magazines at the time, with no relation to the later popular Life.

 From 1894 through 1898, he attended the Art Students League of New York.
 He studied fine art in London and Paris from 1898 to 1900, after which he returned to the United States, where he produced countless illustrations for books, magazine covers, political and humorous cartoons, advertising, and spot drawings.
 Among his creations was a comic strip that appeared regularly in Judge from 1903 until 1907, about a tramp character titled Nervy Nat.

 In 1915, he accepted commissions from Calkins and Holden to create advertisements for Edison Photo and Adler Rochester Overcoats but only on the condition that his name would not be associated with the campaign.